 Throughout the speech, which has been viewed nearly nine million times, Puddicombe, who gave up his university studies to become a monk in the Himalayas when he was 22 before later renouncing his monastic duties, bolsters his message by recalling his own life story, discussing the ways mindfulness can help us handle the inevitable stresses of life and outlining a practice framework that even the busiest of people can carry out.
-“Meditation offers the opportunity, the potential to step back and to get a different perspective, to see that things aren’t always as they appear.
-We can’t change every little thing that happens to us in life, but we can change the way that we experience it.
-That’s the potential of meditation, of mindfulness,” he tells us.
+He tells us:

 3.)
 Expanding Your Circle of Compassion | Robert Thurman:

 It was in October of 2009 when Charter for Compassion, a non-profit organization founded by bestselling author and 2008 TED Prize winner Karen Armstrong, hosted a five-day summit, at the Chautauqua Institution, where three prominent religious figures took to the stage to deliver a memorable collection of TED Talks focused on the topic of compassion.
 In addition to the beloved Christian Minister James Alexander Forbes Jr. and the celebrated Hindu Swami Dayananda Saraswati, the highly distinguished Buddhist scholar and author Robert Thurman offered his kindhearted insights in a speech titled Expanding Your Circle of Compassion.